 Make sure to use structured data to help search engines understand your content and context.

-For example, a sporting goods retailer might a checklist of what to take on a day hike, followed by information about local wildlife, fishing and hunting regulations, and contact information for emergency services.
+For example, a sporting goods retailer might make a checklist of what to take on a day hike, followed by information about local wildlife, fishing and hunting regulations, and contact information for emergency services.

 Focus Shifts from Keywords to Topics